Anyone with access to NDIS funds must follow relevant Australian laws, rules and regulations.

 - choose who delivers your supports and how they do this.
 You do not have to use just one provider for all your supports

-- not use a provider if you feel they may put their business interests ahead of your needs
+- not use a provider if you feel they aren't acting in your best interests

 - not feel pressured to buy services or supports you don’t want or need

 - pay for supports at a fair and reasonable rate.
-You should not be charged more than the amount listed in the NDIS price guide
+You must follow the NDIS Pricing Arrangement and Price Limits if you are NDIA-managed or plan-managed

-- decide what personal information you give to a provider so that they can deliver supports and services.
+- decide what personal information you give to a provider so they can deliver supports.

 Where to get help